0xprinc/checks-while-hacks/README.md

 61. Look for the statements that can be skipped and still takes to the same blockchain state, for example some external call without any return values, some non-relevant require statements.
 62. Try to read all the ERC20 Implementations in scope as their definitions can be different from what is expected.

+## Unexpected implementations and Outputs from already deployed contracts
+1. Most price feeds use `Chainlink` as their price feed which actually return the values at `8 decimal` numbers, so while scaling the output with a general formula using 1e12 or 1e18 will not be applicable.
+2.

 ## External Calls

 - `X1` - Is an external contract call actually needed?